Moritz Eggert, is considered one of the most versatile and adventurous voices of contemporary music.

 Together with Sandeep Bhagwati he founded - still a student - the ADEvantgarde Festival for young composers in Munich, a festival that is still going strong today.
 Next to his many articles for national and international print and online media he is also writing regularly (often scathingly ironic and thought-provoking) for his own Bad Blog of Musick, which is considered the most influential blog for contemporary music in Germany.
 He is considered an instigator of change in New Music and has often criticized its ivory tower attitude.
 This also makes him a passionate defender of the young generation, which he also tutors as a professor of composition at the University of Music and Theatre in Munich (since 2010).

 Moritz Eggert's music is performed worldwide, with pieces like his piano solo cycle Hämmerklavier already part of the repertoire of countless young pianists.

+At the moment Eggert is working on two new operas.
 The theatrical premiere of Freax is planned for Regensburg in 2016.
-In October of 2014 his piece I accept the terms and conditions (an attempt to set the hidden pitfalls of the terms and conditions of Google to music) was premiered for the - 100 year anniversary - of the Goethe Universitaet in Frankfurt, with the German President Gauck present.
-In December of 2014 he performed with 2Raumwohnung, with their mutual project My Dream is longer than the Night in Bochum, which combines Mahler’s 5th symphony with new songs.
+In October his piece I accept the terms and conditions was premiered for the 100 year anniversary of the Goethe Universitaet in Frankfurt, with the German President Gauck present.
+In December he performed with 2Raumwohnung, with their mutual project My Dream is longer than the Night in Bochum, which combines Mahler's 5th symphony with new songs.